 Despite their volcanic majesty, more impressive were the views of this huge city.
-Although only 2 million people live here, the metropolis is very, very long.
+Two million people live here and the metropolis is very, very long.
 It can take upward of 2 hours to transverse Quito.
 Yet the city is very narrow, fitting into this high mountain valley by pushing up the sides of the mountains.
 Therefore, the only places left to grow are to the north and to the south.

 It’s very apparent from up high that growth is still taking place.
 It is no longer possible to see the northern boundary even from the height of the Teleferico.
 On the other side, towards the south, the houses look so small that it is almost impossible to make them out in the distance.